 Local security settings in Windows let you to allow or deny local (interactive) logon for users on computers.
 In this article, we’ll take a look on how to manage local logon permissions on Windows 10 and Windows Server 2019.

-By default, Windows 10 and Windows Server 2019 allow to log on locally users who are members of the following local security groups:
+By default, Windows 10 and Windows Server 2019 allow to log on locally users who are members of the following local Active Directory groups:

 - Backup Operators;

 If the server is promoted to an Active Directory domain controller, then the list of groups with local logon permissions is changed.
 The user is not allowed to log on to the AD domain controller console: